RPDJF/HorusDock/README.md

 ## 📝 Notes
 HorusDock is designed with absolute paths for volumes, meaning it works best on my specific setup.
 If you’re adapting it, ensure you update paths in the `compose-*.yml` files! ⚠️
-You may also need to adjust all of the traefik labels to match your domain. 🌐
+You may also need to adjust all of the traefik labels to match your domain. 🌐 (and `conf/traefik/custom.d/pihole.yml`)

----

-## 📋 Features
-- **Effortless Setup:** Deploy and manage services with minimal effort!
-- **Self-Hosted Awesomeness:** No need to rely on third-party tools for core services.
-- **Extensible & Flexible:** Use it as a reference to create your own setup.
-- **Automation Everywhere:** Updates and certificates are handled automatically.

 ---